WooCommerce Invoicing: Email Invoices with Pay Now Links

 Step 2: Add Line Items

-List the products or services you are billing for by clicking the Add Line Item(s) button in the Order Items pane.
+Click the Add Line Item(s) button in the Order Items pane to list the products or services you are billing for.
 This part is not intuitive, so we'll walk you through it.

 Step 3: Generate the Invoice